leo26dandy/leo26dandy/README.md

 - 👋 Hi, I’m @leo26dandy
-- 👀 I’m interested in Golang, PHP, JS, and Operations on Development and Production (Websites)
+- 👀 I’m interested in Golang, PHP, Elixir, JS, and Operations on Development and Production (Websites)
 - 📫 Reach me out here on GitHub

 <!---